AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-models.md

 ![Disable an Enabled Model](assets/cfm-status-disable.png)

-## Applying a Content Fragment Model Policy to your Assets Folder {#apply-content-fragment-model-policy-assets-folder}
+## Allowing Content Fragment Models on your Assets Folder {#allowing-content-fragment-models-assets-folder}

-To implement content governance, you can configure which Content Fragment Models are allowed for Fragment creation in a given Assets folder.
+To implement content governance, you can configure **Policies** on Assets folder to control which Content Fragment Models are allowed for Fragment creation in that folder.

 >[!NOTE]
 >
->The mechanism is similar to allowing page templates for a page, and its children, in advanced properties of a page.
+>The mechanism is similar to [allowing page templates](/help/sites-cloud/authoring/features/templates.md#allowing-a-template-author) for a page, and its children, in advanced properties of a page.

-To configure **Allowed Content Fragment Models**:
+To configure the **Policies** for **Allowed Content Fragment Models**:

 1. Navigate and open **Properties** for the required Assets folder.